|Sales & Marketing|

 |PCI compliance fee:||$129 per month|

-Pricing with e-onlinedata appears to vary slightly based upon a merchant’s processing volumes and needs, and the agent setting up the account.
-With that said, evidence suggests that the company offers the standard PowerPay rates and fees.
+Pricing with e-onlinedata appears to vary slightly based upon a merchant’s processing volumes and needs, as well as the agent setting up the account.
+With that said, merchant feedback suggests that the company offers the standard PowerPay rates and fees.
 These include a $250-$350 early termination fee, a $129 PCI Compliance fee, and a tiered pricing structure that may or may not be clearly explained by a sales agent.
-In addition, e-onlinedata offers equipment leases that could be multiyear agreements.
+In addition, e-onlinedata states that it does not lease equipment, but merchants should be sure to confirm that any “free” or “for purchase” equipment does not come with undisclosed stipulations.

 There is some indication that e-onlinedata resellers are permitted to waive certain fees under specific circumstances.
 Merchants are encouraged to negotiate for the best possible rates and fees through this provider whenever possible (see: “Fee Sweep“).